jimmybgammyknee/jimmybgammyknee.github.io/_posts/2017-03-31-jobs-and-an-ad-for-adelaide.markdown

 ![City Block](http://www.theplan.net.au/wp-content/uploads/2011/04/Adelaide-aerial.jpg)

-If you like to explore outside the city there's Kangaroo Island, the Coorong and the Muarry Riverlands, the Limestone Coast, the Flinders Ranges, and of course the Eyre and York Peninsulas!
+If you like to explore outside the city there's Kangaroo Island, the Coorong and the Muarry Riverlands, the Limestone Coast, the Flinders Ranges, and of course, the Eyre and York Peninsulas!

 And the climate?
 Adelaide is the driest capital city in Australia, and is known for its dry and clear summers, and cool winters.
-Bar a few storms early in the summer this year, the weather has magnificent and NOT AT ALL HUMID.
+Bar a few storms early in the summer this year, the weather has been magnificent and NOT AT ALL HUMID.

 ![](https://media.giphy.com/media/bbwJaAzogpjfq/giphy.gif)